 CadSoft and Premier Farnell announced recently the start of the EAGLE Design Challenge, which will run until August 31, 2012.
 Design engineers can submit design projects for a shot at winning prizes with an overall value of around $7,000.

 The competition is powered by Microchip and hosted on element14.
-Elektor and Circuit Cellar are acting as media partners.
+Circuit Cellar acting as media partner.

 To participate, applicants must ensure that all designs use EAGLE Version 6 and that a Microchip MCU or DSC will be integrated in the design.

 After registering at element14, you can submit a screenshot of your layout and add a project description on the competition page.

 If you don’t have an EAGLE license and want to participate in the contest, you can download a free 30-days trial version at www.element14.com/eagle-freemium.

 The competition will feature peer voting from the element14 community.
 Community members “like” entries and submit comments.